khaledYS/TranJs/README.md

-# a library inspired by wow.js and i call it tarn.js
+# a library inspired by wow.js and i call it tran.js
- its smoother of wow.js bcz i dont use a lot of code and the idea is deffrent than wow.js the idea is once the element get visible in the client borwser it will take of the class tarn and replace it with any thing you want and a little secret sence you came here i made tran a shortcut for traniton dont till anyone
+ its smoother of wow.js bcz i dont use a lot of code and the idea is deffrent than wow.js the idea is once the element get visible in the client borwser it will take of the class tran and replace it with any thing you want and a little secret sence you came here i made tran a shortcut for traniton dont till anyone